SubMishMar/cam_lidar_calib/README.md

 ## Cross Projection
 [![Alt text](https://img.youtube.com/vi/aZzL0kT2G5w/0.jpg)](https://www.youtube.com/watch?v=aZzL0kT2G5w)
 To check the veracity of the external calibration parameter estimation procedure, I use the parameters to project the lidar points on the image and color the point cloud.
 The results are shown in the video above.
-I am still looking for methods to quantify how good or bad the results are.
+I am still looking for methods to quantify how good or bad the result is.